-Strickler serves on the board of New Inc., the New Museum’s incubator for art, design, and technology.
-He has been named one of Fast Company’s Most Creative People, listed among Vanity Fair’s New Establishment, and received a Tribeca Disruptive Innovation Award from the Tribeca Film Festival.
-Prior to Kickstarter, Strickler worked as Editor-in-Chief of eMusic and has written for The Village Voice, New York Magazine, Pitchfork, and other publications.
+Since stepping down from his role, Strickler has become a sought-after business speaker, sharing his optimistic vision with entrepreneurs, universities, associations, and not-for-profits who want to embrace a new model of success.
+He serves on the board of New Inc., the New Museum’s incubator for art, design, and technology.
+He co-founded The Creative Independent, an online publication featuring essays by and interviews with artists, and has also received a Tribeca Disruptive Innovation Award from the Tribeca Film Festival.
+Prior to Kickstarter, he worked as Editor-in-Chief of eMusic, and wrote for Pitchfork, among other publications.